 • Safety improvements

 Here are just a few tangible ideas that professional companies have used to communicate value and appreciation:

 • Concert or event tickets

 Leaders can choose which products to award their employees, but oftentimes letting the employee choose for themselves is even better.
 A company-wide recognition program, like O.C.
-Tanner’s Culture Cloud, can make it easy for leaders to appreciate and recognize their people in a way that also strengthens and reinforces your organizational culture.
+Tanner’s Culture Cloud, can make it easy for leaders to appreciate and Recognise their people in a way that also strengthens and reinforces your organisational culture.
 Either way, make sure the award appropriately reflects the accomplishment.

 Want more information?
 The 2021 Global Culture Report offers simple, actionable steps you can use right away to create an engaged, thriving workplace culture.

 Your browser is out of date and may not be able to properly display our website.
 A list of modern browsers is below; simply click an icon to go to the browser's download page.